 $day: a variable referring the day of the week (Monday, Tuesday, Wednesday, etc).
 This helps to create an archive file for each day of the week.
 You may use date utilities to accomplish this too.

-$hostname: this variable refers the short hostname of the system.
+$hostname: this variable refers to the short hostname of the system.
 You may use this to keep daily backups of multiple systems in the same directory.

 $archive_file: the full archive filename.